Society Courses

 PLS 103 - Issues in World Politics

 Analysis and discussion of contemporary issues in world politics as a vehicle for introducing core concepts in comparative politics, such as democracy, dictatorship, civil society, power, nationalism, political economy, social policy, identity politics, and development.
 Students will gain basic familiarity with the institutions, actors, and processes that influence world politics.
-Fulfills one of the Foundation - Social and Behavioral Sciences.
-Fulfills Cultures - Global Perspectives.
-Offered every semester.
-3 cr
+Fulfills General Education Foundations - Social and Behavioral Sciences.
+Fulfills General Education Cultures - Global Perspectives.
+Offered fall and winter semesters.

 PLS 105 - Introduction to Human Rights